nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 Cloud init is yaml based.
 This sets up a single user and disables password authentication, only allowing SSH access.
 Why chpasswd?
 The pubkeys are read from the host (i.e. macbook air), YMMV.
 The `meta-data` is necessary for Ubuntu to run cloud-init successfully though the actual content doesn't matter much.
 Full cloud-init description: here.

 Cloud init expects a CD ROM with volume name `cidata`.
-We can create the exact disk necessary, from the YAML content we create above in `./cloud-init/`, directly from macOS using built-in tools:
+Create an ISO image with volume name `cidata` with content from `./cloud-init`, using the macOS tool `hdiutil`:

 ```shell
 hdiutil makehybrid -iso -joliet -default-volume-name cidata -o ./seed.iso ./cloud-init
 ```

-Now we'll need QEMU.
-I use Nix to install QEMU from nixpkgs, as it allows ephemeral install & no headache:
+Now we need QEMU.
+I use Nix to install QEMU from nixpkgs, as it allows ephemeral install & no headache.

+Install `QEMU` from `nixpkgs`:

 ```shell
 nix build nixpkgs#qemu